DeathStar3/varicity-experiment/README_public.md

 ## Technical Requirements

 - Docker
-    - Instruction to install Docker are available [here](https://docs.docker.com/install/#supported-platforms)
+    - Instructions to install Docker are available [here](https://docs.docker.com/install/#supported-platforms).
 - Docker Compose
-    - Instruction to install Docker Compose are available [here](https://docs.docker.com/compose/install/#install-compose)
+    - Instructions to install Docker Compose are available [here](https://docs.docker.com/compose/install/#install-compose).

 **Note:** You need to have a system running on either
 - GNU/Linux